The Best Resources for Parenting ADHD

 Wellness Mama – Katie offers a wealth of information on becoming healthier as a family.
 She shares recipes and reviews of new, interesting products.
 I’ve gotten so much information from her on how to help my boys’ ADHD in a natural way.
 Her approach is honest and useful.
 Her podcast is a favorite and I have her cookbook, too.

 Kitchen Stewardship– This was one of the first blogs I read when I started to adopt a healthier lifestyle – when I just saw an eek of ADHD symptoms in my boys.
 Katie Kimball’s cookbooks are amazing.
 I have all 7.
 Her sight offers doable healthy choices for families with lots of free content.

-Random Resources That Have Been Super Helpful
+Random adhd Resources That are Super Helpful

 Elastic Shoe Laces -I never realized how hard it can be for kids to tie shoes until I had kids of my own.
 Both of my boys took a loooooong time to really learn this skill.
 These elastic laces fit any shoes and are super easy to fasten.
 These laces saved a lot of tears until my kids were able to really learn the skill(admitedly, they were in third grade!).

 Weekly Sticky Note Charts for kids – Getting ADHD kids to remember to do their chores can be such a battle.
 When you write it down in a spot for them to see, you are making the unseen, SEEN!
 All you have to do is say, “Have you finished your list?” or “Go check your list.”
 Brilliant!!